assafshocher/ResizeRight/README.md

 7. On the other hand, you can use a **dynamic resize** function to scale to different scal-factors at each pass.
 Both ways built upon the same building-blocks and produce identical results.
 Both are differntiable and can be used inside a neural network.

-8. Differently from some existing methods, including MATLAB, You can **resize N-D tensors in M-D dimensions.** for any M<N.
+8. Differently from some existing methods, including MATLAB, You can **resize N-D tensors in M-D dimensions.** for any M<=N.

 9. You can specify a list of scale-factors to resize each dimension using a different scale-factor.